Tag: AMP

 Testing a website is the most important thing to do if you own a website or a blog that is dynamic, has a database that too on a regular basis,

-thus to keep my site updated and develop the same better I keep on checking my website on these tools I have collected above, simply I have given a short description of what these tools do, once you go to these tools you can check further with the terms and conditions they have for testing a website, mostly all these tools are free and safe.
+thus to keep my site updated and develop the same better I keep on checking my website on these free website testing tools tools I have collected above, simply I have given a short description of what these tools do, once you go to these tools you can check further with the terms and conditions they have for testing a website, mostly all these tools are free and safe.

 Some are also very well renowned and are must for every website.